scottvr/phart/README.md

 │ L1 │    │ L2 │
 └────┘    └────┘
 ```
-You can see that all of the number terms are on the left, while Leaves, Zero, Fractalsi,
+You can see that all of the number terms are on the left, while Leaves, Zero, Fractals,
 etc  are to the right (and also the terminal Leaves at the bottom of the tree.)

 We can see what this graph would look like without the binary-tree sorting (which respects "side" properties such as "left" and "right" in your graph.)
 We'll pass a `4` to deostroll's `collatz.py`, this time with ascii output, and a simple "diamond" styling, without the "left/right" properties being read: